SNF-Root/VPD-ICPMS/README.md

 *Show two images of the rack, one of it getting inserted into the top, and the other of it bottomed out.

+#### Step Step 2.1.3: Print and Install Fan Ducting

+*TODO Explain how to print and install fan ducting*

 ### 2.2 Enclosure Manufacturing

 *Insert CAD rendering of finished enclosure*